 Everything is unfamiliar

 Put yourself in your puppy’s shoes.
 You’re young, you don’t quite know what’s happening, you’ve been brought to a new place, and everything feels a little strange.
 Plus, when you first take your new furry friend home, they’re likely leaving their mother and/or litter mates.
 They’re losing their doggy family, and the change can feel a bit unsettling to them at first.
+You can help your puppy feel better by taking a blanket with his mum and littermates’ smell home with you.

 He's not used to being alone

 Is your puppy crying the moment you leave them on their own at night?
 This is a huge trigger point and a problem that most new puppy parents have to deal with.
 It’s natural for puppies to whine and cry when they’re first separated from their owners.
-Your puppy is afraid he’d been abandoned.
+Your puppy is afraid he’s been abandoned.
 He’s basically crying out for you to rescue him.
 Yes, this feels pretty heartbreaking.
-But it’s also very natural, which we’ll talk about next...
+But it’s also very natural, which we’ll talk about next.

 He's following his instincts